 April 21, 2017, 7:30 a.m. – 4:30 p.m., St. Paul

 Pediatrics in the digital age: Media, technology and implications for health

 In early childhood, physical, cognitive, emotional and social development occur at a rate that far exceeds any other stage of human life.

 “The Raising of America” is airing across the U.S. in an effort to spark a national discussion by exploring the history of policies that impact children’s earliest years.

 For teens with a chronic illness or disability, adolescence is a combination of a special developmental period and a difficult set of challenges.
 Adolescence is a unique developmental time characterized by emerging independence, rapid cognitive and physical growth, and the development of an identity.
 Peer relationships develop a special significance during adolescence.
 Chronic illness and disability impose physical limitations, often require repeat medical visits, and can involve complex medical treatments.

 Children’s Physician Access is available 24/7 with a representative on the line throughout the call to assist with referrals, consultations and admissions and to provide general information.

-At Children's Hospitals and Clinics of Minnesota, we realize that we are treating a child, not just a diagnosis.
+At Children's Minnesota, we realize that we are treating a child, not just a diagnosis.
 And we know that for kids, there is no such thing as a routine visit.